Navideck/Gesturedeck-Android/README.md

 An Android library for easy volume control on different devices.
 Integrates smoothly with GesturedeckMedia for intuitive volume adjustments using pan gestures.

 You can use [UniversalVolume](https://github.com/Navideck/Universal-Volume) with GesturedeckMedia.
 Simply import UniversalVolume, and GesturedeckMedia will automatically use UniversalVolume for changing volume on pan gestures.

+## Contact

+For questions or support, please contact us at team@navideck.com.
+Thank you for choosing Volumedeck SDK!